Skip to content

 If getting free help isn't an option, hiring someone may be the best way to reduce your workload.
 This may mean outsourcing your laundry (many dry cleaners offer this service) or having someone come clean your house.
 These professionals can free up some of your time so you can be present both at home and at work.
 It might seem counterintuitive to work to make money, just to spend that money on childcare or household support, but remember it’s ok to work for your own fulfillment, and not just for the money!

 Accepting help can also mean taking steps to simplify your day.
 This can free up some of your time to focus on more important things.
 Simplifying mealtime is a great way to make your evenings run a little smoother.
-Our pureed pouches are an easy, but incredibly nutritious meal option for little ones.
+Our pureed pouches are an easy, but yet incredibly nutritious baby food option for little ones.
 They’re also a great way to add nutrients to an older child’s diet.
-For more on how to include them in recipes as your child gets older, check out our article on Alternate ways of eating baby food
+For more on how to include them in recipes as your child gets older, check out our article on Alternate ways of eating baby food.

 Asking for help also may come in the form of talking to a mental health professional who can help you understand and deal with any feelings of guilt or shame.
 In situations where there may be more going on than just feelings of mom guilt, they can evaluate you for postpartum mood and anxiety disorders, which also may be contributing to some of these feelings of being a bad mom.